G-7 leaders agree on vaccines, China and taxing corporations

 “It’s not good enough for us to just rest on our laurels and talk about how important those values are,” he told reporters after the 3-day meeting on the Cornwall coast.
 “And this isn’t about imposing our values on the rest of the world.
 What we as the G-7 need to do is demonstrate the benefits of democracy and freedom and human rights to the rest of the world.”

-But health and environmental campaigners were distinctly unimpressed by the details in the leaders' final meeting communique.
+But health and environmental campaigners were distinctly unimpressed by the details in the leaders' final communique.

 “This G-7 summit will live on in infamy," said Max Lawson, the head of inequality policy at the international aid group Oxfam.
 “Faced with the biggest health emergency in a century and a climate catastrophe that is destroying our planet, they have completely failed to meet the challenges of our times.”